How to Give Feedback Effectively (With Examples Included)

 Example: ‘Our team met the new sales goal this quarter for the second time in a row.
 The number of new customer phone sales that you made during this time is excellent and we'd like to thank you for your contribution.
 We also want to encourage you to maintain this momentum.
 If you keep your sales figures consistently high, I believe it would be feasible for you to achieve a 20% increase in sales in this financial year.’

 10. Keep your feedback balanced

 Mixing positive and corrective feedback can make constructive criticism easier for people to accept.
 A technique that helps with this is to consider the feedback from the recipient's perspective.
 Recognising success can be a powerful motivator, as can hearing specific things to improve, but they're often most effective when used together.

 11. Make feedback a conversation

-How can I help you improve your sales stats for the next quarter?
+How can I help you to improve your sales stats for the next quarter?

-Is this a fair representation of what happened at that meeting, or do you have a different take?
+Is this a fair representation of what happened at that meeting, or do you have a different perspective?